North Luzon Expressway: Flooding

+Certain segments of the expressway are known to flood.

+On August 2023, the San Simon segment experienced floods up to 50cm, causing standstill traffic buildup and running speeds of 5-10 kph.
+According to Metro Pacific Tollways president and CEO Rogelio Singson, these floods are due to the overflowing of the Pampanga River due to Typhoon Falcon.
+On February 2025, a 200-meter stretch of road in the area was raised by 0.7 meters and an overpass was raised by 1.5 meters.

+On August 29, 2026, the San Simon segment experienced water buildup, causing up 10 km buildup on both southbound and northbound.
+On August 31, 2026, NLEX Corporation issued a traffic advisory stating that the portion is still not passable to Class 1 vehicles, suggesting alternative routes and opening a U-turn slot to avoid the segment.
+On September 1, 2026, motorists are still enduring of up to 24 hours of traffic due to the flooded segment, some with depleting food and fuel supply.
+On September 2, 2026, the Toll Regulatory Board has directed NLEX Corporation to explain the still-present flooding and proposed measures to avoid its recurrence, as well as to reimburse toll fees to vehicles that U-turned.

+The Meycauayan segment also experienced flooding on August 29, 2026, caused by the overflow of the Meycauayan River due to the southwest monsoon, causing traffic buildup and running speeds of 1-10 kph.

 Future

 NLEX Phase 3

 NLEX Phase 3 would be a 40 km extension with three segments from NLEX Main, originally planned to be built from San Simon, Pampanga, to Dinalupihan, Bataan, connecting to the Subic Bay Freeport Zone via SCTEX.
 However, the plan was modified to instead start somewhere between Apalit and San Fernando in Pampanga, then cut across Guagua and end at Dinalupihan.
 Though the project will tentatively start from Apalit based on the concession, the new alignment has yet to be finalized.

 Santo Tomas Interchange

 On January 19, 2024, the NLEX Corporation announced its partnership with the Department of Public Works and Highways and the Toll Regulatory Board for the construction of a new interchange in Santo Tomas, Pampanga, as part of the Greater Pampanga Circumferential Road Masterplan.
 The interchange will connect the future Lubao–Guagua–Minalin–Santo Tomas Bypass Road and aims to alleviate congestion on Jose Abad Santos Avenue.